redhat-et/bootc-examples/README.md

 ## Bootable container images with autoupdate systemd service

 This repository shows an example to customize a base bootc image with desired features.
-An autoupdate service and passwordless sudo are added to a base bootc image.
-Embedded in this repository is also a quadlet (systemd managed podman container) to run a local AI chat application, as well as a quadlet to run a caddy web-server application.
-Use the examples from this repository to create your own customized bootc-enabled operating system image.
+This repository also contains quadlet files (for running systemd managed podman containers) to embed an AI chat application, Use the examples from this repository to create your own customized bootc-enabled operating system image.

 ### Get started with a bootc-enabled virtual machine